ESCIP/escip.github.io/intro.md

 - ESCIP is a collaborative initiative dedicated to providing easy access to [Jupyter Notebooks](https://jupyter.org) for chemistry, physics and astronomy education.
 - All content is open source.
-Explore, share, contribute and collaborate!
- We do highly apprecite credit to ESCIP.
-If you enjoy using ESCIP notebooks please acknowledge our effort by placing the following in your notebook/website:
+We do apprecite credit to ESCIP whenever possible.
+If you enjoy using ESCIP notebooks please cite us by placing the following link:
 > Adapted from [ESCIP](https://escip.github.io/)
 ```